-Excellence in local government management staff is essential to maintaining the effectiveness of our local governments.
+Excellence in local government staff is essential to maintaining the effectiveness of our local governments.
 Local governments in the north face unique challenges of recruitment and retention.
-In response to this need, the Northern Development Initiative Trust, in partnership with the University of Northern British Columbia and the Local Government Management Association established the Northern Development Local Government Management Internship Program.
+In response to this need, the Northern Development Initiative Trust, in partnership with the University of Northern British Columbia and the Local Government Management Association established the Northern Development Local Government Internship Program.

-This management internship program recognizes and builds on the education, training and career opportunities that exist in central and northern British Columbia communities.
+This internship program recognizes and builds on the education, training and career opportunities that exist in central and northern British Columbia communities.
 The program prepares young people for an exciting career in local government, while supporting capacity building and succession preparation for retiring senior staff in smaller, rural northern local governments.
 The internship program provides funding for central and northern local governments to host and mentor an intern for a 12 month period with the first internships starting in May of each year.

 One of the goals of the internship program is to provide insight into the wide range of rewarding careers available within local government.
-Careers include opportunities in management and administration, corporate services, planning and development services, environmental services, finance, human resource, public works and economic development to name just a few.
+Careers include opportunities in administration, corporate services, planning and development services, environmental services, finance, human resource, public works and economic development to name just a few.
 The internship program promises to provide a high level of professional development and training that will prepare university graduates for more senior leadership roles in local government as well as the contacts to obtain a permanent position.

 - To act as a pathway to accelerate operational learning and permanent placement into professional careers in local government management